Skip to Content

 1. Prepare Your Workspace

-• Spray the molds and any working surfaces with cooking oil to prevent sticking.
+• Spray molds and working surfaces with cooking oil to prevent sticking.

 2. Combine the Ingredients

-• Stir the mixture over medium heat until it comes to a boil.
+• Stir over medium heat until it comes to a boil.

 3. Cook to Perfection

-• Cook the mixture until it reaches the hard crack stage, which is about 300 degrees F (150 degrees C).
+• Cook until the mixture reaches 300–310°F (hard crack stage).
 Use a candy thermometer for accuracy.
-Remember, don’t overcook!

 4. Add Color and Flavor

-• Remove the saucepan from heat and gently stir in your food coloring for about one to two minutes.
-Watch as the color transforms your mixture!
+• Remove from heat and gently stir in food coloring for 1–2 minutes.

-• Next, add your chosen oil flavoring and stir until fully mixed.
+• Add oil flavoring and stir until fully mixed.

 5. Pour and Cool

-• Carefully pour the mixture into your prepared molds, filling each cavity to the top.
+• Carefully pour into prepared molds, filling each cavity to the top.

 Spoonful of colorful lollipop syrup being poured into heart-shaped molds for candy-making fun